springfall2008/batpred/README.md

 These features allow Predbat to know when you plan to charge your car.
 If you have Octopus Intelligent set up you won't need to change these as it's done automatically via their app and the Intelligent plugin.

+  - octopus_intelligent_charging - When enabled Predbat will plan charging around the octopus intelligent slots, taking it into account for battery load and generating the slot information

+Only needed if you don't use Intelligent:
   - car_charging_planned - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable or True to always enable
   - car_charging_planned_response - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
-  - car_charging_rate - Set to the rate it's assumed the car charges at in low rate slots
+  - car_charging_rate - Set to the cars charging rate (normally 7.5 for 7.5kw).
   - car_charging_battery_size - Indicates the cars battery size in kwh, defaults to 100.
 It will be used to predict car charging stops.

+  - car_charging_plan_time - When using Batpred led planning set this to the time you want the car to be charged by
+  - car_charging_plan_smart - When true the cheapest slots can be used for charging, when False it will be the next low rate slot

+Connect to your cars sensors for accurate data:
   - car_charging_limit - The % limit the car is set to charge to, link to a suitable sensor.
 Default is 100%
   - car_charging_soc - The cars current % charge level, link to a suitable sensor.
 Default is 0%